The Bois de l'Abîme and Givenchy from Angres

 Description of the walk

-Departure from Collège Jean Vilar, Rue du Maréchal Joffre.
+Start at Collège Jean Vilar, Rue du Maréchal Joffre.

 (4) Turn right, then take the first left.
 Stay on the right-hand path.
-At the T-junction, turn right and continue straight ahead until you reach Rue Léon Dégreaux.
-Cross it and continue straight ahead until you reach the Résidence de la Place d'Or.
+At the T-junction, turn right and continue straight on until you reach Rue Léon Dégreaux.
+Cross it and continue straight ahead until you reach the Résidence de la Place d’Or.

-(8) Cross the street, continue straight ahead, then take the third left.
-At the end, turn left again and join Rue des Normands.
+(8) Cross the street, continue straight ahead, then take the third track on the left.
+At the end, take the path on the right and join Rue des Normands.

 Waypoints